DaaviidOC/Disease_Recognition_in_Plants/README.md

 Here you will find all the steps to create and train your model.  </br>

+We recommend working in Google Colab, as the data volume is high and the model training process will take a long time, consuming a lot of your PC's RAM until it finishes if you run it locally. </br>

 ## Model

 A Convolutional Neural Network (CNN) model has been used to train and classify the images.
 CNNs are particularly adept at analyzing images and have proven effective in image classification tasks.